 It's time to return to Carl Schurz.
 At the end of the evening, Professor Hochbruck regretted that the American discussion about Schurz had been switched to Germany.

 As Professor Piller formulated, Carl, as a revolutionary, fought for freedom and democracy in his native country.
 So far, he is a "good" German.
 His personality was "used" to foster German-American relations on several occasions.
-In 1929, on his 100th birthday, American money was needed to stabilize the German currency during galloping inflation.
-After the Second World War, in the 1950s, Carl Schurz became the figurehead of the transatlantic community.
+In 1929, on his 100th birthday, the United States provided financial support to stabilize the German currency amid galloping inflation.
+In the 1950s, after the Second World War, Carl Schurz became the figurehead of the transatlantic community.

 In 2010, when the antisemitism of its famous citizen became widely known, Freiburg's municipal council abolished the Karl-von-Rotteck-Medal.
 However, it kept the name of the city's main boulevard, Karl-von-Rotteck-Ring.
 The medal attributed as a distinction to people who had rendered outstanding service to Freiburg was re-baptized Gertrud-Luckner-Medaille.